 After studying this chapter students should be able to:

-Understand sales promotion to consumers through values such as trial samples, contests, sweepstakes or gifts, which is one of the forms of sales promotion by value, so this program helps students understand and use them in sales promotion to consumers.
+Understand sales promotion to consumers through values such as trial samples, contests, sweepstakes or gifts, which is one of the sales promotion forms by value, so this program helps students understand and use them in sales promotion to consumers.

-Go depth into the study of different types of trial samples, contests, sweepstakes and giveaways used, how they are used, methods of offering and the advantages and disadvantages of each form.
+Study deeply different types of trial samples, contests, sweepstakes and giveaways used, how they are used, methods of offering and the advantages and disadvantages of each form.

 Understand how marketers calculate the cost of the above forms and assess the effectiveness of them.